e-schultz/not-a-robot-vault/daily/the evening ramble/2021-05-02 - The Evening Ramble.md

 Ahwell, went for a walk this afternoon - and on the way back bumped into PDS who I used to work with at Rangle, and got talking about how things are going - and he had heard that I had left PartnerStack recently.

-Talked a bit about what I was thinking on, including the TL;DR of [[Building Not A Robot MoC]] - PDS worked with me on the [[RoboIns engagement]], and especially in the earlier days of that project, it was
+Talked a bit about what I was thinking on, including the TL;DR of [[+ Building Not A Robot MoC]] - PDS worked with me on the [[RoboIns engagement]], and especially in the earlier days of that project, it was

 - one of the most enjoyable times at work we had
 	- also is a bit of a mini-model/example of the 'helping grow learning cultures'